 If you select the Use NTP server option, then you cannot manually enter a current date and time.
 You can specify up to 4 NTP servers, but you must specify at least one.
 These act as backup NTP servers, if one server is down the appliance automatically synchronizes with the other NTP server.
 If you specify a domain name for an NTP server, you must also configure a DNS server unless you have already done so.

 If the time zone has to be changed, change it before setting the date and time, or else your settings do not persist.
 Reboot the appliance after changing the time zone.

 Syslog server settings

-You can configure Syslog server settings of SD-WAN appliances using Citrix SD-WAN Orchestrator service.
+You can configure Syslog server settings of SD-WAN appliances using Citrix SD-WAN Orchestrator for On-premises.
 By enabling Syslog settings, you can send system alerts and event details of SD-WAN appliances to an external Syslog server.
 However, you must select the event type on the SD-WAN appliance UI by navigating to Configuration > Appliance Settings > Logging/Monitoring > Alarm Options.
 For more information, see Configure Alarms.

 - Enable Syslog Messages: Enable or disable sending logs or event messages to Syslog server.

 - Server IP Address: IP address of the Syslog server.